 Your information board will be viewed from various distances.
 In order for it to communicate to the maximum number of people possible, you’ll have to increase your font or letter size to the largest size that works with your design.

-One advantage of using digital information boards is that letter size can be easily increased and adjusted.
+One advantage of using free digital signage information boards is that letter size can be easily increased and adjusted.
 If you create your information board the traditional way, using markers and pens, making a mistake becomes very time consuming to correct.

 This staircase might be the safest in the world thanks to its extreme contrasting design. - Photo by Robin Schreiner from Pexels